Across America With Little Free Library

 About Across America

-In just four years, the nonprofit Little Free Library has helped open over 40,000 book exchanges cared for by dedicated volunteer stewards.
+The nonprofit Little Free Library has helped open over 50,000 book exchanges cared for by dedicated volunteer stewards.
 We’ve reached every U.S. State and Canadian province, plus 70 other countries around the world.
 Now, we want to reach 100,000 Little Free Libraries by 2017.